 In between the tales are snippets of a first-person account by the (fictional) author, confessing what she endured as she wrote the stories on a retreat in Iceland.
 ‘I decided I was ready to write about my fears,’ she says.
 As we (and she) proceed through the book, she becomes more anxious and menacing.
 Is she a reliable narrator?
 Who can say?
 The way she speaks, if not what she says, is so true, you won’t care a whit.

 The stories’ narrators are equally slippery, frequently leaving us to puzzle out their real experiences and motivations.
 The gleefully sinister ‘Girls are Always Hungry When all the Men are Bite-Size’ recounts the happenings at a seance with a point-of-view that alternates between the medium, a young girl at odds with her mother, and her attractive mark.

 In the darkly comic (and oddly tender) ‘Last One to Leave Please Turn Off the Lights,’ we meet several women who try (tragically) to appease and please the people around them.
 With a nod to Scottish folklore, there’s a classic-style horror tale of a couple who accidentally invite a kelpie into their lives.
 In another, a young woman is forced to reconcile memories of her father with the reality of their lives.
-This is a recurring theme that threads through the book: the gaps, both slender and yawning, that occur between perception and real life.
+The gap, both slender and yawning that occurs between perception and real life, is a recurring theme that threads through the book.

 Consumed as individual nuggets of fear and horror, the stories are very satisfying and unsettling.
 Together, they create an ominous, lush, cinematic experience that lingers like the scent of smoke in your hair or the morning sorrow of a half-remembered nightmare.